zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Solution:**

 Check that the Zowe certificate has been configured as a client certificate, and not just as a server certificate.
-More detail can be found in [Configuring certificates](../user-guide/configure-certificates.md).
+More detail can be found in [Configuring PKCS12 certificates](../user-guide/configure-certificates-keystore) and [Configuring JCERACFS certificates in a key ring](../user-guide/configure-certificates-keyring).

 ### Java z/OS components of Zowe unable to read certificates from keyring